senzing-garage/docker-compose-demo/docs/examples.md

     ```

 1. To view database in a web browser, visit [PgAdmin4] at [localhost:9171]
+    1. Username and password are in dialog box.
+    1. Password for postgres database: postgres

 1. Bring docker-compose formation down and delete the attached volumes.